remy/remysharp.com/public/blog/progressive-web-apps-the-long-game.md

 >
 > **If I add this app to my home screen, it *will* work when I open it.**

 This is huge.
 Today, I don't even bother trying to visit sites offline.
 I know there's a browser cache, but I don't trust it'll load.
-If I know there's a poor connection, I could open the URL hoping, preying that it might load before I forget what I was doing.
+If I know there's a poor connection, I could open the URL hoping, praying that it might load before I forget what I was doing.
 I have no trust it'll load at all.

 Now is our chance to change all this.
 Now we have the technologies to create a trustworthy experience with our users, that puts web apps a single touch away from our users.